 - A description of how they can make a complaint to the provider or the Secretary of the Department of Health and Human Services.

-- All documentation around the denial of the patient’s request for an amendment should be maintained in the patient’s medical record as defined in the organization’s policies and procedures.
+- All documentation around denying the patient's request for an amendment should be maintained in the patient's medical record as defined in the organization's policies and procedures.

 - Patient's condition immediately before the time of the event (if known).

 - Patient response to the medical interventions.